BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Implementation details on experiments

 With regard to character of clean samples, we randomly extracted one image from each class of the ImageNet Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) validation set, totaling 1,000 images, to form the test dataset.
 Based on this, we perform $\{$untargeted, $\ell_{\infty}\}$ attacks with $\ell_{\infty}$ bound to be 0.03 using all attack algorithms on ResNet-50.

 Regarding input dimension analysis, to craft adversarial examples of specific sizes, for query-based and transfer-based attacks, we both replace the official pre-processing pipeline of each neural network with resizing transformation.
 All images are resized to $n \times n$, $n \in\{32,64,128,224,256,$ $330,400\}$.
 In the experiments of transfer-based attacks, we adopt the same $\{$untargeted, $\ell_{\infty}\}$ attack configuration as discussed in the result overview analysis.
 Note that the pre-processing for adversarial examples in evaluation module is omitted here due to the potential impact of its resize operation on our analysis.
-In the experiments of query-based attacks, we also adopt the same $\{$untargeted, $\ell_{\infty}\}$ attack configuration as discussed in Sec. \ref{sec: result overview}.
+In the experiments of query-based attacks, we also adopt the same $\{$untargeted, $\ell_{\infty}\}$ attack configuration as discussed in the section of result overview.